Type: circumaural, closed-back, moving coil

 There was further disparity in how the two capsules reacted to compromised earpad sealing in our leakage tests.
 Both lost significant lower-midrange and bass output, but the right capsule fared much worse than the left in the spectacles and 'hair' tests.

 Time domain performance of the K371 is much better, mostly.
 The CSD waterfalls for both capsules evince little treble resonance, and there are none of the midrange modes so familiar from planar magnetic designs.
 As a result, the impulse respone decays rapidly, to below -40dB in 3.3ms and 2.7ms respectively for the two capsules - unusually fast for a closed-back headphone.
 The CSD waterfalls reveal some treble resonances, and there's a hint of LF resonance too.
-The source of this, as revealed by the acoustic crosstalk trace, is a series of strong structural resonances in the lower midrange and bass, so the K371's light construction has a downside.
+The source of this, as revealed by the acoustical crosstalk trace, is a series of strong structural resonances in the lower midrange and bass, so the K371's light construction has a downside.

 For a moving-coil headphone the K371 has a relatively constant impedance across the audio frequency range, with the result that its frequency response is only mildly affected by finite output impedance in the signal source.
 Even with 30 ohms series impedance the response modification is just 0.51dB.